Geonovum/Testbed-sensordata/research question 2/researchQuestion2.md

 #### RIVM API
 * Upgrade the SensorThings server to a more actively maintained implementation.
 This would likely resolve all encountered issues.
 We’ve discussed this finding with RIVM, and RIVM is already planning to upgrade the server.
 * Enable CORS to allow web viewers to interact directly with the API without needing a backend.
-This involves including the `Access-Control-Allow-Headers: *` HTTP header in every response.
+This involves including the `Access-Control-Allow-Origin: *` HTTP header in every response.

 #### SensorThings standard
 * Investigate ways to standardize observed properties and/or support conversions between units of measurement.
 For example, allow the user to specify the desired unit of temperature as Fahrenheit in a query parameter and let the API take care of Celsius to Fahrenheit conversion.